Tasmay-Tibrewal/edu-lm/readme.md

 - Test with various PDF types, video formats, and sizes
 - Document any new dependencies or configuration options
 - Ensure video processing maintains memory efficiency
+- **Modular Development**: Add new features as separate modules when possible
+- **Function Documentation**: Include parameter and return value documentation
+- **Error Handling**: Implement proper error handling in each module
+- **Global State**: Use wrapper functions in [`main.py`](main.py:1) to manage global variables

+### Module Development Guidelines

+When creating new modules or modifying existing ones:

+1. **Single Responsibility**: Each module should handle one specific area of functionality
+2. **Clean Interfaces**: Functions should have clear parameters and return values
+3. **Error Handling**: Include try/catch blocks and meaningful error messages
+4. **Documentation**: Add comprehensive docstrings and comments
+5. **Testing**: Test modules independently when possible
+6. **Global State**: Avoid direct global variable access; use parameters instead

 ---